-While planning a new foundation planting, Darren from Hackettstown NJ asked about pruning.
+While planning a new foundation planting, Darren from Hackettstown, NJ, asked about pruning.
 With proper plant selection and placement, he won’t have to prune for years.
 Choose plants appropriate in size for the area, allowing space to grow.
 It’s a common mistake to plant young plants too close to the foundation.
-Find out the mature widths and heights and space accordingly.
-For example, a shrub that matures to 10 feet high and 5 feet wide should be planted 5 feet apart from the center of the plant.
-For trees, spacing them by half their width at maturity is a basic rule of thumb, but not a catchall as there are variables such as growth rates.
+Find out the mature widths and heights, and space accordingly.
+For example, a shrub that matures 10 feet high and 5 feet wide should be planted 5 feet apart from the center of the plant.
+For trees, spacing them by half their width at maturity is a basic rule of thumb but not a catchall as there are variables such as growth rates.
 For a fast-growing tree, you may wish to space further.
 Or, if you are seeking a quick screen, plant closer together.

 Rejuvenation pruning – the story of an aphid invasion